PorPlaTakKom/devsecops-workshop/docs/06-k8s-manifest.md

 kubectl delete pod busybox
 # Check if any pods left
 kubectl get pod

+# Or you can delete everything with command
+kubectl delete -f .
 ```

 Next: [Static Website on Kubernetes Workshop](07-k8s-static-web.md)